- Travel and Places»

 - Visiting Europe

-8 Foods to Try in the Czech Republic
+8 Traditional Czech Dishes to Try in the Czech Republic

 In the Czech Republic, you can get a delicious restaurant meal complete with a beer or two for as little as $10 or so if you go to the right place.
 In Prague, steer well clear of the tourist hubs and look for local places serving typical Czech food.